-In February 2016, FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases, which is intended to improve financial reporting about leasing transactions.
-The new standard will require organizations that lease assets with terms of more than 12 months to recognize on the statement of financial position the assets and liabilities for the rights and obligations created by those leases.
-The ASU also will require disclosures to help financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
+In February 2016, FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), which is intended to improve financial reporting about leasing transactions.
+The new standard requires organizations that lease assets with terms of more than 12 months to recognize on the statement of financial position the assets and liabilities for the rights and obligations created by those leases.
+The ASU also requires disclosures to help financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements and provide additional information about the amounts recorded in the financial statements.
-For the Foundation, the ASU will be effective for the year ending December 31, 2022.
+The Foundation considered the impact of the ASU and determined that it has no material impact on the financial statements for the year ended December 31, 2022.